-Kristin Smedley is a professional speaker, advocate for the blind and visually impaired and up and coming author.
+Kristin Smedley is a professional speaker, advocate for the blind and visually impaired and author.
 She holds a BS in Elementary Education and had a thriving career in the field, until a rare eye disease happened.
 Kristin’s two sons were diagnosed with Leber’s Congenital Amaurosis caused by mutations in the CRB1 gene.
 In 2009 Kristin added a new life focus: coordinating research toward treatments for this disease.
 Kristin lives in Bucks County, PA with her three children, Michael, Mitchell and Karissa.
 When she is not fundraising and raising awareness for CRBF you can find her cheering at Karissa’s soccer and basketball games, crazily applauding Mitchell’s performances on stage, or singing along with Michael and his band at their “gigs”.

 Tricia Smith, Secretary

 Tricia Smith works full time in the Medical Staff office of a behavioral healthcare hospital.
 Tricia’s daughter, Gracyn,was diagnosed with Retinitis Pigmentosa (RP) at the age of 5.
 Tricia is also the proud mother of two amazing (un-affected) boys.
 Tricia believes that without this foundation and the families that are so involved with raising funds and networking with scientists, we would not have the HOPE that there WILL be a cure for Gracyn!
 Tricia is married to her high school sweetheart, Scott, and we still live in the same town we grew up in.
 Outside of her career and work with the CRBF, and you will often find her cheering for her children on the basketball court, tennis court and on stage.